yurug/learn-ocaml-tutorial/README.md

-#  Step 5: Other test functions for functions
+#  Step 5: More about test functions

 This repository contains the source files for the tutorial